CSB-KaracaLab/prot-on_web/README.md

 cd prot-on_web
 ```

-PROT-ON will deploy to your IP address after completing these instructions.
+PROT-ON will deploy to your IP/domain address after completing these instructions.
 If you prefer to deploy it on a specific domain, please enter your domain as a string in the `hostname` variable within `app.py` (PROT-ON's default domain is proton.tools.ibg.edu.tr:8001).
 You can also change the e-mail address to which the results are sent.
 For this, Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail in `app.py` script.
 Also if needed, you must change `MAIL_PORT`.

 ### Quick Installation

-You can run quick installation script (`setup_prot-on.sh`) for setting up the PROT-ON web server.
-By running the provided script, you can automate the setup process, including the installation of dependencies and configuration of services.
-Or follow the below instructions [step by step](/Step_by_Step_Deploying.md):
+You can run the script (`setup_prot-on.sh`) for quick deploying the PROT-ON web server.
+Or you can follow [instuctions](/Step_by_Step_Deploying.md) to deploy the server step by step.

 #### To Run the PROT-ON Webserver

-Initiate two terminal tabs on PROT-ON working directory, and run following commands to start background and scheduled tasks (You must run these commands at out of the environment), respectively.
-Note that, if any change or bugs occured in the scripts, please rerun them together with supervisor command below.
+Initiate two terminal tabs on PROT-ON working directory, and run following commands to start background and scheduled tasks, respectively (You must run these commands at out of the environment).
+Note that, if any change or bugs occured in the scripts, please rerun these and supervisor command below.

 ```
 sudo celery -A app.celery worker --loglevel=info
 sudo celery -A app.celery beat --loglevel=info
 ```

-**If you encounter an internal error when you submit a run, you must reboot your system and run above and below commands again.**
+and

 ```
 sudo service supervisor restart